 The surname labelson was first used as a surname by the people of ancient French region of Gascogne

 .
 It was a name for a person distinguished by great physical beauty.
-Interestingly, the name labelson was originally derived from the Old French words la belle, which means beautiful.
+Interestingly, the name labelson was originally derived from the French words, "la belle," which means, " the beautiful."

 Early Origins of the labelson family